 - First, set up an automatic payment plan so you’re automatically depositing money into your Roth.

 - Second, decide where to invest your Roth money; technically you can be in stocks, index funds, mutual funds, whatever.
 But I suggest investing your money in a low-cost, diversified portfolio that includes index funds such as the S&P 500.
 The S&P 500 averages a return of 10% and is managed with barely any fees.

 For more, read my introductory articles on stocks and bonds to gain a better understanding of your options.
 I also created a video that’ll show you exactly how to choose a Roth IRA.

 NOTE: After you invest in your retirement accounts, you can actually stop right there.
 After many years, your money will compound and earn you well into the millions if you continue investing.

 Say you’re 25 years old and you decide to invest $500/month in a low-cost, diversified index fund.
 If you do that until you’re 60, how much money do you think you’d have?

 Take a look:

-However, if you want to be able to hit a million dollars sooner than that, there’s only one really good option: Earning more money through a hustle.
+However, if you want to be able to hit a million dollars sooner than that, there’s only one really good option: Earning more money.